-In addition to recruiting owners to participate in the HCV program, COC must also provide the kind of customer service that will encourage participating owners to remain active in the program.
+In addition to recruiting owners to participate in the HCV program, the PHA must also provide the kind of customer service that will encourage participating owners to remain active in the program.
+See the "Landlord-Focused Customer Service" chapter of the HCV Landlord Strategies Guidebook for more information.

-All COC activities that may affect an owner's ability to lease a unit will be processed as rapidly as possible, in order to minimize vacancy losses for owners.
+All COCPHA activities that may affect an owner's ability to lease a unit will be processed as rapidly as possible, in order to minimize vacancy losses for owners.

-COC will provide owners with a handbook that explains the program, including HUD and COC policies and procedures, in easy-to-understand language.
+COCThe PHA will provide owners with a handbook that explains the program, including HUD and COCPHA policies and procedures, in easy-to-understand language.

-COC will give special attention to helping new owners succeed through activities such as:
+COCThe PHA will give special attention to helping new owners succeed through activities such as:

-Providing the owner with a designated COC contact person.
+Providing the owner with a designated COCPHA contact person.

-Coordinating inspection and leasing activities between COC, the owner, and the family.
+Coordinating inspection and leasing activities between COCthe PHA, the owner, and the family.

-Initiating telephone contact with the owner to explain the inspection process and providing an inspection checklist and other resource materials about HUD housing quality standards.
+Initiating telephone contact with the owner to explain the inspection process and providing an inspection booklet-checklist and other resource materials about HUD housing quality standards.

-Providing other written information about how the program operates, including answers to frequently asked questions.
+Providing other written information about how the program operates via our webistethrough a landlord handbook, including answers to frequently asked questions.